eCommerce

 Source: mixam.com

-They added reviews of their services from a trusted review platform (TrustPilot), doubling the confidence people will have for them.
+They added reviews of their services from a trusted review platform (TrustPilot), doubling the confidence people will have in them.

 User-Generated Content (UGC)